-Organization Population Served by the Organization Health Needs of the Population Served Barriers to Achieving or Maintaining Good Health faced by the population served by the Organization What community resources are potentially available to address these needs and barriers Children's Children's Poor diet and Transportation Med Rides Integrated Services nutrition Waiting lists, lack of CIS/other home Integrated (CIS) serves (and knowledge of providers visiting agencies Services (CIS) pregnant women and families with diet Very limited access Y BusHealthcare Family Supportive Housing (FSH) children 0-6 years old.
-Many of our families are low- and nutrition) • Mental health including depression, anxiety, bipolar, to psychiatry Lack of information/ knowledge Lack of basic needs navigators • Housing case workers Early Learning Center income and we focus on coordinated Child borderline personality disorder and mental health issues without a such as housing and childcare.
-Clients in "crisis" mode and so Sue Rand at the Health Department Local food shelfs Child Care Support Services developmental services and family support. defined diagnosis). • Diabetes • Dental • Mental health don't have time/energy, etc. to look after health needs • WIC Case management for families with young children (priority children 6 and under) who are homeless or at risk of becoming homeless Early education for children 6 weeks through 5 years Child Care Referral, Child Care Referral, Child Care Financial Assistance Program, Early Learning Express Bookmobile, Child and Adult Care Food Program, Training & Funding Opportunities for Early Care & Learning Providers Mental health issues impact other areas of health such as meeting daily needs, diet, exercise, self- care, etc. Respiratory issues from smoking Substance abuse (heroin, alcohol) Weight issues Homelessness, lack of stable housing which impacts physical and mental health and diet health needs • Bad experiences and/or trauma in the past • Guilt around not keeping up with healthcare • Time management/ ability to keep appointments.
-Mental health issues can take over -ability to keep appointments, etc. • Surrounded by negative influences • Poverty - again always in "crisis" mode • Access to phones/ changing numbers, being in contact with medical providers • Lack of natural support systems • Limited funds to purchase healthy foods
+Organization Population Served by the Organization Health Needs of the Population Served Barriers to Achieving or Maintaining Good Health faced by the population served by the Organization What community resources are potentially available to address these needs and barriers Children's Children's Poor diet and Transportation Med Rides Integrated Services nutrition Waiting lists, lack of CIS/other home Integrated (CIS) serves (and knowledge of providers visiting agencies Services (CIS) pregnant women diet Very limited access • Y Bus and families with and nutrition) to psychiatry Healthcare Family Supportive Housing (FSH) children 0-6 years old.
+Many of our families are low- Mental health including depression, anxiety, bipolar, Lack of information/ knowledgeLack of basic needs navigators • Housing case workers Early Learning Center income and we focus on coordinated Child borderline personality disorder and mental health issues without a such as housing and childcare.
+Clients in "crisis" mode and so Sue Rand at the Health DepartmentLocal food shelfs Child Care Support Services developmental services and family support. defined diagnosis). • Diabetes • Dental • Mental health don't have time/energy, etc. to look after health needs • WIC Case management for families with young children (priority children 6 and under) who are homeless or at risk of becoming homeless Early education for children 6 weeks through 5 years Child Care Referral, Child Care Financial Assistance Program, Early Learning Express Bookmobile, Child and Adult Care Food Program, Training & Funding Opportunities for Early Care & Learning Providers Mental health issues impact other areas of health such as meeting daily needs, diet, exercise, self-care, etc. Respiratory issues from smoking Substance abuse (heroin, alcohol) Weight issues Homelessness, lack of stable housing which impacts physical and mental health and diet Bad experiences and/or trauma in the past Guilt around not keeping up with healthcare Time management/ability to keep appointments.
+Mental health issues can take over -ability to keep appointments, etc. Surrounded by negative influences Poverty - again always in "crisis" mode Access to phones/changing numbers, being in contact with medical providers Lack of natural support systems Limited funds to purchase healthy foods